-In principle, this ODE is solvable, subject to the same boundary conditions y(0) = 1, $y'(\pi) = 2$, but now it is not at all obvious how to "spot" the particular integral!
+In principle, this ODE is solvable, subject to suitable boundary conditions, but now it is not at all obvious how to "spot" the particular integral!

 Finally, suppose we slightly alter the boundary conditions to y(0) = 1 and $y(\pi) = 2$.
-One can easily confirm that the ODE (1.4) has no solution subject to the modified boundary conditions (and (1.5) likewise has no solution).
+One can easily confirm that the ODE (1.4) has no solution subject to the modified boundary conditions.